baldeguer-riquelme/Npc_normalizer/README.md

 ```

 ## How to run
-## 1. Check if your data requires Nonpareil coverage normalization based on ΔNpc_max
+## 1. Check if your data requires Nonpareil coverage standardization based on ΔNpc_max
 In the case that the Nonpareil coverage of your metagenome(s) is different between the factors you are interested in (e.g., treated vs control metagenomes) you should calculate ΔNpc_max to assess whether such difference could have an impact on your results.
 You can also calculate this metric to determine the minimum Npc needed to detect a genome/gene in one metagenome.
 The script Npc_max.R was developed for this purpose and you will need:

 1. Abundance matrix.
 Should be tab delimited matrix with features (MAGs, genes) in rows and samples in columns.
 Only TAD/GEQ is accepted for now.
 We plan to incorporate RPKM in the future.